jhonnymoreira/dotfiles/README.md

 ## Create your own

-1. Clone the your dotfiles folder
+1. Create your dotfiles folder
   ```sh
   mkdir ~/dotfiles
   ```